roksanagow/SemLens/README.md

 # SemLens 🔍

-**An Interactive Tool for Interpretable Semantic Change Analysis via Definition-Aligned Embedding Spaces**

-SemLens is a Python library and Streamlit web application for visualising and quantifying lexical semantic change using contextualised embeddings, dictionary-informed definition spaces, and the four LSCD metrics from [Goworek & Dubossarsky (2026)](https://aclanthology.org/2026.lchange-1.13.pdf).
+**Interactive lexical semantic change detection for comparing words across time, domains, or corpora.**

+SemLens helps you inspect how the meaning of a target word shifts between two corpora.
+It combines contextual embeddings, dictionary definitions, interpretable projections, and semantic change metrics so you can move from a raw distributional comparison to a sense-level explanation.

+Use it for:

+- **Diachronic semantic change**: compare earlier vs. later language
+- **Cross-domain shift**: compare the same word across genres, registers, or subject domains
+- **Corpus comparison**: compare any two datasets where the same word appears in different contexts

+## What SemLens Does

+- Computes common **lexical semantic change detection (LSCD)** metrics: APD, PRT, AMD, SAMD, and directional AMD
+- Visualises usages in a 2D scatter plot using PCA, UMAP, t-SNE, or LDA
+- Builds a **definition-aligned space** so dictionary senses become explicit axes
+- Lets you annotate usages into sense classes and export them
+- Supports manual definitions, Wiktionary definitions, or JSON input

+## Why Definition Projection Matters

+The most intuitive embedding plot is not always the most useful one.
+In a normal 2D reduction, the axes are mathematical constructs and can be hard to interpret.
+SemLens also offers **definition projection**, which turns each dictionary definition into a semantic axis.

+In practice, this means:

+- each usage is scored by how close it is to each definition
+- each dimension corresponds to one dictionary sense or gloss
+- you can inspect which sense axes separate your corpora most strongly

+So instead of asking only “do these corpora differ?”, you can ask “which sense is expanding, shrinking, or disappearing?”

-## Features
+## Main Features

-- **Four LSCD metrics**: APD, PRT, AMD, SAMD — plus directional AMD for asymmetric change detection (sense broadening vs. narrowing)
+- **LSCD metrics**: APD, PRT, AMD, SAMD, and directional AMD for asymmetric change detection
-- **Definition-space projection**: project usage embeddings onto dictionary definitions to create an interpretable low-dimensional semantic space
+- **Definition-space projection**: project usages onto dictionary definitions for an interpretable sense space
-- **Interactive 2D scatter plots**: hover to read sentences, colour-coded by corpus, with PCA / UMAP / t-SNE projection
+- **Interactive 2D plots**: hover to inspect sentences, colour by corpus, and switch between PCA / UMAP / t-SNE
-- **LDA visualisation**: Linear Discriminant Analysis to find the axis maximally separating corpora, with interpretable definition weights
+- **LDA views**: separate corpora with LD1 and inspect interpretable definition weights
-- **Per-definition metric breakdown**: see which dictionary senses drive the biggest distributional shift
+- **Per-definition metrics**: see which senses contribute most to the change
-- **Sense annotation**: click-to-annotate usages into named sense classes and export annotated datasets
+- **Sense annotation**: create sense classes, lasso-select usages, and export annotations
-- **Wiktionary integration**: fetch definitions automatically via the MediaWiki API (multilingual)
+- **Wiktionary support**: fetch definitions automatically via the MediaWiki API
-- **Flexible input**: paste sentences, upload CSV/TSV, or load pre-computed embeddings
+- **Flexible input**: paste sentences, upload CSV/TSV, upload raw text, or load pre-computed embeddings
-- **Colourblind-friendly**: multiple accessible colour palettes (Wong, Tol Bright, IBM Design, etc.)
+- **Accessible palettes**: colourblind-friendly palette options

 ## Installation